Table of Contents

 What is a Bear Market?

-A bear market is characterised by a sustained period of falling stock prices, typically over 20% or more, extending for weeks, months, or even years.
-This decline is not merely a short-term fluctuation but rather a prolonged trend that can significantly impact investor sentiment and economic outlook.
-In such times, major stock market indices like the NIFTY and SENSEX often experience sharp declines, reflecting widespread pessimism among investors.
+A bear market is characterized by a sustained period of falling stock prices, typically over 20%, lasting for weeks, months, or even years.
+This decline is not just a short-term fluctuation but a prolonged trend that can significantly impact investor sentiment and the economic outlook.
+During such times, major indices like NIFTY and SENSEX often see sharp declines, reflecting widespread pessimism.

 Mechanics of a Bear Market

-At the heart of a bear market lies the delicate interplay between supply and demand dynamics within the stock market and broader economy.
-Economic indicators such as sluggish growth, declining GDP, geopolitical tensions, recessions, or high-interest rates can trigger bear market sentiment.
-As investors grow apprehensive about the future outlook, they may resort to selling their holdings to preserve capital or seek safer investment alternatives.
+At the heart of a bear market lies the interplay between supply and demand dynamics within the stock market and broader economy.
+Economic indicators like sluggish growth, declining GDP, geopolitical tensions, recessions, or high-interest rates can trigger this sentiment.
+As investors grow apprehensive about the future, they may sell holdings to preserve capital or seek safer alternatives.

-This surge in selling pressure leads to an oversupply of stocks in the market, outstripping demand and driving prices lower.
-The cycle perpetuates as falling prices induce further selling, creating a self-reinforcing loop of negative sentiment and declining asset values.
-Consequently, investor confidence wanes, exacerbating the downward spiral of the market.
+This selling pressure creates an oversupply of stocks, driving prices lower.
+The cycle perpetuates as falling prices induce further selling, creating a loop of negative sentiment and declining asset values.
+Consequently, investor confidence wanes, exacerbating the downward spiral.

 Phases of a Bear Market